derek-moore/prisoners/README.md

 The prisoners may not communicate after entering the room.
 The only thing they may do is come up with a strategy beforehand.

 Some warden, huh?
 There is a 50% chance that a prisoner will find his name in one of the fifty boxes that he opens.
 And for 100 prisoners to do this in a row... it would be like flipping a coin 100 times and getting 100 heads.
-The chances of that happening are 1/2^100, which unbelievably unlikely.
+The chances of that happening are 1/2^100, which is unbelievably unlikely.

 The Warden has already decided he is going to place the names in the boxes randomly.
 And he *will* allow the prisoners to come up with a strategy beforehand.
 After all, he is pretty confident that he is going to execute 100 prisoners tonight, regardless of what happens!